 - What is the role of liver transplantation in PBC?

 - Find a local Doctor in your town

 - PBC is a chronic disease characterized by progressive inflammation and destruction of small bile ducts within the liver.
 The bile ducts transport bile from the liver to the intestine for the absorption of fat and elimination of waste products.

 - The cause of PBC may involve autoimmunity, infection, or genetic predisposition, acting alone or in combination.
-The finding of autoantibodies called antimitochondrial antibodies (AMA) in 95-98% of patients with PBC favors the concept of an autoimmune disease occurring in genetically predisposed individuals.
+The finding of autoantibodies called antimitochondrial antibodies (AMA) in most patients with PBC favors the concept of an autoimmune disease occurring in genetically predisposed individuals.

 - The symptoms and physical findings in patients with PBC can be divided into those due to the PBC itself, the complications of cirrhosis in PBC, and the diseases associated with PBC.